When you see mountain, it is mountain

 ~ ~ ~

-Anita Chang’s new film, Tongues of Heaven will have its world premiere at the 29th Los Angeles Asian Pacific Film Festival on May 4, 2013, and has been nominated for the Grand Jury Award in Documentary!
-Join us also for the panel event “Reclaiming Language, Transmitting Culture” on May 5th.
+Anita Chang’s new film, Tongues of Heaven premiered at the 29th Los Angeles Asian Pacific Film Festival on May 4, 2013, and was nominated for the Grand Jury Award in Documentary.
+A panel event “Reclaiming Language, Transmitting Culture” was also held on May 5th.

 Set in Taiwan and Hawaii, this experimental documentary explores the revitalization by young people of indigenous languages that are endangered or facing extinction.
 Conceived in part as a participatory community media project, the film’s larger concerns include the impact of language on identity and culture and the significance of marginalized languages in an increasingly homogenized world.